simonscmap/CMAP_docs/faq_and_contributing/FAQ.rst

 How do I cite data found in CMAP?
 ---------------------------------

-DOI or relevant citations for specific datatsets can be found in the Data :ref:`Catalog` or in the retrieved metadata.
+DOI or relevant citations for specific datatsets can be found in the :ref:`Catalog` or in the retrieved metadata.